-Registered indigents are entitled to nine kilolitres of free basic water per month,
+Registered indigents are entitled to nine kilolitres of free basic water per month, however the consumption in some households far exceeds this allocation due to excessive water leaks.

 This direct loss of water has called for the city to fix leaking water fittings at identified homes across Ekurhuleni.
 Close to 60 000 households have been identified based on their water consumption, with those with the highest water consumption being attended to first.